 The LA provides a loan arrangement for schools which does not operate by way of a licensed deficit but rather by way of actual payments to schools or expenditure by the Authority in respect of a particular school on condition that a corresponding sum is repaid from the budget share.
-The detailed arrangements applying to this scheme are set out below:
+Loans must not be used as a means of funding a deficit that has arisen because a school's recurrent costs exceed its recurrent income The detailed arrangements applying to this scheme are set out below:

-- The maximum length over which schools may repay the loan is five years. - Loans will normally only be made available for the following purposes: - Repairs and maintenance or improvement to school buildings - Investment projects to produce future revenue savings (e.g. energy efficiency schemes) - Projects to improve school security - Purchase of major items of equipment with a useful life of at least the duration of the loan - The LA will determine the schools ability to repay the loan by reviewing the following: school must clearly demonstrate its ability to repay the loan. - Last three years end of year blances - Last three years capital funding allocations - Current five year budget plan - Schools estimate of next five year pupil numbers and funding allocations (verified by the LA) - Latest audit plan recommendations
+- The maximum length over which schools may repay the loan is five years. - Loans will normally only be made available for the following purposes: - Repairs and maintenance or improvement to school buildings - Investment projects to produce future revenue savings (e.g. energy efficiency schemes) - Projects to improve school security - Purchase of major items of equipment with a useful life of at least the duration of the loan - The LA will determine the schools ability to repay the loan by reviewing the following: - Last three years end of year balances - Last three years capital funding allocations

-- The maximum size of the loan in normal circumstances will not exceed 205% of the school's budget share. - The maximum proportion of the collective school balances held by the LA which is used to back the arrangement shall not exceed 420%. - The Head of the Education Service and the Head of Finance are responsible for approving any loans. - Interest will be charged at an appropriate rate.
+- Current five year budget plan - Schools estimate of next five year pupil numbers and funding allocations (verified by the LA) - Latest audit plan recommendations - The maximum size of the loan in normal circumstances will not exceed 5% of the school's budget share. - The maximum proportion of the collective school balances held by the LA which is used to back the arrangement shall not exceed 20%. - The Head of the Education Service and the Head of Finance are responsible for approving any loans. - Interest will be charged at an appropriate rate.